kgtkgtkg/Video-Games-Recommender/README.md

 You can connect with me here on GitHub, [LinkedIn](https://www.linkedin.com/in/tankaiguan/), or [Steam](https://steamcommunity.com/profiles/76561198010430483/).

 ### **Folders** <br>
-data - Dataset used at different stages of the application. <br>
+data - Datasets saved and used at different stages of the application. <br>
 matrices - Matrices constructed for the recommender. <br>
 recommenderresults - Outputs from the recommender functions. <br>